firelightrpg/Hollow-Reach/House-rules.md

 # Welcome to House Rules

-_I don’t favor variants or house rules as there are plenty of official rules to keep up with and they make the game unpredictable from table to table, but there are many rules in the game that are unclear and many start with “The DM decides…”, putting the ruling squarely on the DM.
+_I don't favor variants or house rules as there are plenty of official rules to keep up with and they make the game unpredictable from table to table, but there are many rules in the game that are unclear and many start with "The DM decides…", putting the ruling squarely on the DM.
 However, there is often other guidance in the rules, so I try to rule as consistently and predictably as possible.
 What follows are a few genuine house rules, plus how I rule on ambiguous rules._

 ---

-# :game_die: Be a Good Player
+# 🎲 Be a Good Player

 ## Be a Hero
 Avoid cruel or evil characters.
 Anti-heroes are fine with approval, but not ideal for new players.
 Prioritize the party and the greater good.